 We are a wholly owned subsidiary of Marsh & McLennan Companies (NYSE: MMC), a global professional services firm offering clients advice and solutions in the areas of risk, strategy, and people.
-With 57,000 colleagues worldwide and annual revenue exceeding $13 billion (as of Dec.
-31, 2014), Marsh & McLennan Companies also include global leaders Guy Carpenter, Mercer, and Oliver Wyman.
+With 76,000 colleagues worldwide and annual revenue approaching $17 billion, Marsh & McLennan Companies also include global leaders Guy Carpenter, Mercer, and Oliver Wyman.

 For more than 140 years, Marsh has grown by helping our clients anticipate and meet the challenges of changing times and technologies.
 Henry W. Marsh and Donald R. McLennan founded the company to help businesses during the upheaval of the Industrial Revolution.